JongseobBaek/inet/doc/src/developers-guide/ch-sockets.rst

 All sockets have a socket identifier which is unique within the network node.
 It is automatically assigned to the sockets when they are created.
-The identifier can accessed with :func:`getSocketId()` throughout the lifetime of the socket.
+The identifier can accessed with :fun:`getSocketId()` throughout the lifetime of the socket.

 The socket identifier is also passed along in :cpp:`SocketReq` and